tobyweston/blog/source/_posts/2016-03-23-homebrew-temperature-logger.md

     ./start-server.sh bedroom garage

 In this example, I changed the hostname of each machine to the room they're situated in.
+If you already have data in `~/.temperature`, you'll have to manually delete the contents first (`rm ~/.temperature/*`).
 It will start up in the server and log data sent from machines named `bedroom` and `garage`.
 Make sure the hostname of the machine you run this from is included in the list.

 The next job is to run the client version on each machine, so if `garage` is my server, I'd run the following on the `bedroom` machine.
 Ensure this machine's hostname matches what you setup on the server (i.e. `bedroom`).